yueyang130/SEEM/README.md

 ```
 ALGO=diff-TD3 REW_SCALE=10.0 TASK=antmaze QF_LAYER_NORM=True bash scripts/launch_job_slurm.sh
 ```
-Note: If you want to run in local machines, just comment Line 44 in `scripts/launch_job_slurm.sh`.Create a directory namely `slurm_batch`.
-Then the generated commands will be stored in the directory `slurm_batch`.
-You can run the bash scripts locally.

 Note: You can reproduce the results without OPER-R in Table 2 by set `oper=False` and `two_sampler=False` in `diffusion/hps.py`.